After School Enrichment Programs (ASEP)

 Thornell Road: Ivana Nadler

-PTSA ASEP instructors must be approved at the District PTSA level.
-Once approved, instructors can teach a program at any PCSD building.
+PTSA ASEP instructors and programs must be approved at the District PTSA level.
+Once approved, instructors can teach a program at any PCSD elementary building.
 ASEP school coordinators will be notified once the instructor has been approved.

 The Current Approved Instructor List can be obtained from the ASEP Chair.